“In order to be irreplaceable, you must always be different.”

 Even if someone is already working on the same intervention in the same place, that doesn't necessarily mean they are successfully fulfilling the needs of the entire target population.
 If there’s an orphanage in the Ukraine, that does not mean that all of Eastern Europe’s orphans are covered.
 It’s important to factor in the prevalence of the issue in addition to the number of charities currently in the field, so you can work out whether there’s an unfulfilled need.
 It’s very common in the charity sector to forget just how large the planet is, and lose heart if there’s already even just one charity out there doing something similar to themselves.

 Bear in mind, when we talk about neglectedness we mean in comparison to other cause areas.
 There are many unresolved problems in the world, but some receive more attention than others, proportional to their severity.
-For example, racism is a huge problem and one could say it is neglected in the sense that it is unresolved, yet, under our use of the term, we would not categorize racism as a neglected cause area because, compared to similarly pressing issues, there are more people working on resolving it.
+For example, cancer is a huge problem and one could say it is neglected in the sense that it is unresolved, yet, under our use of the term, we would not categorize cancer as a neglected cause area because, compared to similarly pressing issues, more people are working on resolving it.
 So the implication is that a comparatively less well-known or populated cause area has more ‘low hanging fruit’ and, therefore, investing x amount of capital (be it time, money or effort) in solving a more neglected problem will go further than investing the same amount in a more mainstream one.

 Why are the gaps there in the first place?